 Nutrient and Sediment Reduction Credit Trading Program

 The Department of Environmental Protection (Department) provides notice of the following actions regarding the Nutrient and Sediment Reduction Credit Trading Program (Trading Program).
-These actions were taken in relation to the Final Trading of Nutrient and Sediment Reduction Credits—Policy and Guidelines (Policy) (Department ID No. 392-0900-001) (see 36 Pa.B.
+These actions were taken in relation to the Final Trading of Nutrient and Sediment Reduction Credits—Policy and Guidelines (Policy) (DEP ID No. 392-0900-001) (See 36 Pa.B.
 7999 (December 30, 2006)).
 The Policy called for a transparent system of credit reviews and approvals.

 Trading is a market-based program that provides incentives for entities to create nutrient reduction credits by going beyond statutory, regulatory or voluntary obligations and goals by removing nutrients from a watershed.
 The credits can be traded to help others more cost-effectively meet their obligations or goals.
-The primary purpose of the Trading Program is to provide for more efficient ways for National Pollutant Discharge Elimination System (NPDES) permittees to meet their effluent limits for nutrients and sediment.
+The primary purpose of the Trading Program is to provide for more efficient ways for NPDES permittees to meet their effluent limits for nutrients and sediment.
 Currently, the focus of the program is on the Chesapeake Bay Watershed.

-The proposals and actions described in this notice relate to: (1) submitted proposals; (2) approved proposals; and (3) registered credits, through January 20, 2010.
+The actions described in this notice relate to: (1) submitted proposals; (2) approved proposals; and (3) registered credits through August 31, 2009.

 Before a credit can be used by an NPDES permittee, a three-step process is followed: (1) the credit or offset proposal must be approved; (2) it must be verified; and (3) it must be registered.

-The Department has received 81 proposals that have been submitted for review to generate nutrient reduction credits in the Chesapeake Bay Watershed.
-Of those, 55 have been approved, one has been withdrawn and the remaining need additional clarification prior to qualifying for certification.
+The Department has received 74 proposals that have been submitted for review to generate nutrient reduction credits in the Chesapeake Bay Watershed.
+Of those, 47 have been approved, one has been withdrawn and the remaining need additional clarification prior to certification.

 Proposals under Review